-I have lots to share about the upcoming 3/28/16 Board of Trustees meeting at Bloomfield Township
+I have lots to share about the upcoming 3/28/16 Board of Trustees meeting at Bloomfield Township.

 Let's start with: